yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 head []      ⇒ ERROR
 </code>

-`tail`, returns all element except the first of a list:
+`tail` returns all elements of a list, except the first:

 <code class="haskell">
 tail :: [a] -> [a]